NREL-Sienna/PowerSystems.jl/docs/src/explanation/dynamic_data.md

 ## Static and Dynamic Data Layers

-`PowerSystems.jl` uses two data layers to define data for dynamic simulations:
+`PowerSystems.jl` uses two categories to define data for dynamic simulations:

  1. [Static](@ref S) components, which includes the data needed to run a power flow problem
  2. [Dynamic](@ref D) components are those that define differential equations to run a transient simulation.
 These dynamic